ToxicCoder02/ML/README.md

 2. [Advanced Reconstruction](https://colab.research.google.com/drive/1qE2Dwwxs7RbZmfuufZqfe_NyfRP_ri4P)
 3. [Boostmonoculardepth_npy](https://colab.research.google.com/drive/15YCsqaO6l94HueVwPQgHqVVDUJzdOEO5)
 4. [stable-dreamfusion](https://colab.research.google.com/drive/1ncs4m7Of2ltE-EpwqBiCZzbYUp1V2yNL)
-*Note:- All huper parameter tuning was done by just changing the parameneters in Cabin.yaml dynamically and was re-ran after each and all results are available in /images for refernce
+-*Note:- All huper parameter tuning was done by just changing the parameneters in Cabin.yaml dynamically and was re-ran after each and all results are available in /images for refernce

 ---